 The data component of the NIPN might be best hosted by an agency which already has a mandate and the capacity for data management and/or analysis, if possible with a cross-sectoral mandate.
-Statistics agencies, as well as planning agencies, are potential government units for capacity building in the analysis of nutrition-related data, so that this becomes part of the routine work of these institutions.
+A national bureau of statistics or a planning agency is potentially an appropriate host organisation if willing to build its capacity in the analysis of nutrition-related data, so that this becomes part of the routine work of the institution.

 It is key to identify an agency that has a mandate for socio-economic analyses, is geared towards responsive analysis using multiple data sources, has some convening power, and has the ability to access data of other data providers.*****

-- Statistics bodies do not necessarily all have a mandate of socio-economic analysis, and in some cases their mandate is limited to data collection and management and does not include analysis and influencing.
+- Statistics bodies are not necessarily mandated to do socio-economic analyses, and in some cases their mandate is limited to the collection and management of the data but does not include data analysis and influencing.

-- If the following characteristics of a statistics agency’s mandate and practice are present, this organization may not be the most suitable to lead the data component of NIPN:
+- If the following characteristics of a statistics agency’s mandate and practice are present, this organisation may not be the most suitable to lead the data component of NIPN: